 New Animal Welfare Law: Liability insurance and mandatory course

-The new Animal Welfare Act marks a milestone in animal protection and care.
+The New Animal Welfare Law This legislation marks a milestone in animal protection and care.
 This legislation, which recently came into force, introduces important changes and regulations to ensure the well-being of our furry friends.

-Here we explore the highlights of the law, including the requirement to purchase liability insurance, mandatory course completion, and new fines or penalties for animal abuse.
+Here we explore the highlights of the law, including the requirement to purchase liability insurance, the requirement to complete a mandatory course, and new fines or penalties for animal abuse.

 Obligation to Take Out Civil Liability Insurance